themeteorchef/writing-a-package/writing-a-package.md

 Versioning your package is essential, as it's how Meteor knows to share new releases of your package with users.
 We'll discuss versioning your package in detail later, but it's important to know that whenever you make a change to your package, you will need to change this number before you publish the release.

 ##### Git
-Lastly, we have a git field.
 This is simply meant as a way to link a repository to a package.
 This _does not_ sync your package code with GitHub.
 It's just a link.
 This field is entirely optional and usually reserved for public packages.
 A good rule of thumb: if it's an open source, public package, make sure it has a GitHub repo.
 If it's closed source and just for you (or your team), add a repo at your discretion.

+##### Documentation
+Lastly, we have the documentation field.
+This accepts a single string pointing to the documentation for your package, relative _to_ your package code.
+In our case, we've set this to be equal to `"README.md"` (also the default).
+Note: we've used no path here as our `README.md` file is located in the root of our package.

 Making sure these fields exist in your `Package.describe` block is helpful to other developers looking at your code.
 Even if they're not 100% required, if your goal is to share with others, make sure they're filled out properly.